If you celebrate your loved ones in February, now it's time to celebrate your other loved ones -- your customers.

 4. Offer rewards for customer loyalty and referrals.

-If it makes sense for your business, offer a customer loyalty program with rewards your customers.
+If it makes sense for your business, offer a customer loyalty program with rewards for your customers.
 If your business follows a recurring revenue structure, reward customers when they hit certain benchmarks such as offering a discount once they've been a customer for a certain amount of time.

 Or give customers a frequent buyer's card that rewards them with points when purchases are made.
 Once they hit a certain number of points, give them a gift card, a coupon code, or another reward.